plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 Right rotary encoder
 - Press: Toggle insert mode
 - Rotate: Scrolling between workspaces in `sway`.

-Contains macros to quickly type the different types of brackets and move the cursor to be inside.
-For example raise+v will type `()←`, where `←` is pressing the left arrow.
-Really nice to have when programming, and it is editor agnostic.

 # Navigation Layer: Number keys, navigation
 ```